Wieboldt-Rostone House: Rostone

 It is a synthetic product composed of shale, alkaline earths, and limestone quarry waste.
 It has a variety of colors and can be produced in slabs, panels and other forms to exact dimensions.
 It was advertised as having the properties resembling limestone.
 The advantages to rostone was that it could be produced in any dimension and in several colors.
 The material, was much less durable than initial tests indicated.
 The sheathing on the Rostone House began to fail approximately ten years after it was installed; the house was reclad with Permastone in 1950.

 Move to Beverly Shores

-Robert Bartlett's purchased the Homes of Tomorrow Exhibition houses in 1935 and hired Civil Engineers, Ltd of Chicago to move them to Beverly Shores.
+Robert Bartlett purchased the Homes of Tomorrow Exhibition houses in 1935 and hired Civil Engineers, Ltd of Chicago to move them to Beverly Shores.
 The Rostone House was placed on the lakefront with its expansive windows facing the lake.

 In the winter and spring of 1934, sixteen buildings were brought by barge and by truck from the site of the 1933-34 Century of Progress Exposition to Robert Bartlett's subdivision at Beverly Shores, Indiana.
 In an attempt to capitalize on the fair's success, Bartlett reestablished a small exhibition of model houses along Lake Front Drive in Beverly Shores.
 Understanding the importance of the fair to Chicago and to Depression-era America is crucial for comprehending the significance of the houses for Bartlett and for those who purchased land at Beverly Shores.